Sofubi: Description

-A group of RealxHead sofubi toys.

 Sofubi toys are made from often brightly-colored PVC, and tend to be made in a variety of different sizes.
 While they can be based on all kinds of things, particularly common subjects include kaiju, tokusatsu, and figures from Japanese mythology such as yōkai and the maneki-neko.
-They are differentiated from other PVC toys by the culture surrounding them – as opposed to mass-produced toys, sofubi figures are often made by individual artisans in limited quantities, typically using a wax mold.
+They are differentiated from other PVC toys by the culture surrounding them – as opposed to mass-produced toys, sofubi figures are often made by individual artisans in limited quantities.
 Some toys have special gimmicks, such as glitter or phosphorescence.
 Some companies specialize in "retro-style" sofubi toys.

 History

-Sofubi began to rise in popularity in Japan following World War I due to the affordability compared to that of other materials such as wood or tin.
+Sofubi began to rise in popularity in Japan following World War II due to the affordability compared to that of other materials such as wood or tin.
 The first soft vinyl doll to be manufactured in Japan is believed to be Masudaya's 1953 milk-drinking doll.
 In that same year, the United States banned the use of flammable celluloid materials in products, which led to many Japanese toy companies that exported to the US switching to soft vinyl.

 As kaiju rose in the 1960s, sofubi figures began to experience a popularity boom as well, with many toys at the time being modeled after kaiju such as Godzilla, and tokusatsu series like Ultraman.
 In 1966, the company Marusan Shōten, known for making tin toys in the 1950s, first released their soft vinyl kaiju figures to line up with the recent popularity of Ultra Q. In the mid-1970s, the kaiju boom began to die down, and with it, so did sofubi's popularity.
 However, in the 1980s, people who had grown up with sofubi kaiju toys began to collect them as vintage items, causing demand for sofubi to grow once more, with Marusan beginning to sell reproductions of their '60s and '70s sofubi toys – aided by television programs about antique appraisal that began to show old sofubi toys being valued at high prices.

 Designer sofubi started to emerge in the 1990s, largely being instigated by men's street fashion brands in Ura-Harajuku that would sell the toys, such as Bounty Hunter.
 They would take on a collectible status within urban culture, similarly to other items such as sneakers.
 Independent sofubi continued to increase in popularity into the 2000s, taking influence from street style trends from the US West Coast, and the art toy movement in Hong Kong.

 Overseas interest in sofubi began to rise in the 2010s, with Marusan noting an increase in 2017.
 The company began to do business internationally, telling DEEPTOKYO Magazine about an event they attended in Taiwan, and pop-up shops they had recently done in Mexico and the United Kingdom.
 In 2014, Medicom Toy launched their Vinyl Artist Gacha series, which consists of smaller, mass-produced versions of popular sofubi artists' designs, distributed through gashapon machines and blind boxes.